- How is cancer of the esophagus treated?

 Trastuzumab (Herceptin®): This drug targets HER2, a protein that helps some cancer cells grow.
 It may help treat some esophagus cancers when used with chemo.
 If you have esophagus cancer and can’t have surgery, your doctor may have your tumor biopsy samples tested for HER2.
 Only cancers that have too much of the HER2 protein are likely to respond to this drug.

-Ramucirumab is used to treat advanced cancers of the gastroesophageal (GE) junction (where the esophagus and stomach meet) that have stopped responding to certain chemo drugs.
+Ramucirumab is used to treat advanced cancers of the gastroesophageal (GE) junction (where the esophagus and stomach meet).

 To learn more about these drugs, call us at 1-800-227-2345 or visit our Cancer Drug Guide online.